AntonStrand/2DV515-a1-recommendation-system/README.md

 In the project directory, you can run:

-### Get started 🚀
-These script can be re-run if you want to switch data set.

 #### `npm install`

-The project will use the [example](https://github.com/AntonStrand/2DV515-a1-recommendation-system/tree/master/datasets/example) data set.
+The project will use the [example](https://github.com/AntonStrand/2DV515-a1-recommendation-system/tree/master/datasets/example) data set.<br />
 This is short hand for `npm run install -- ./datasets/example`

+_If you´re using the large data set you can run this script to change data set._

 #### `npm run install -- ./datasets/large`

 The project will use the [large](https://github.com/AntonStrand/2DV515-a1-recommendation-system/tree/master/datasets/large) data set.

+_If you´re using the example data set you can run this script to change data set._

 #### `npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br />
+You will also see any lint errors in the console.

 The REST API will be available at [http://localhost:3001](http://localhost:3001)

-Both the page and the server will reload if you make edits.<br />
+Both the page and the server will reload separately if you make edits.
-You will also see any lint errors in the console.

 #### `npm stop`
 You can either press `ctrl + c` or run `npm stop` to stop the docker containers.

+#### `docker ps`
+Check if the docker containers are running or not.